dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 use AppBundle\Form\AuthorFormType;
 ```

-The above code also checks whether the form has been submitted, and whether it passes all validations, if it does it will then redirect the user to the index page.
+The above code also checks whether the form has been submitted and whether it passes all validations, if it does it will then redirect the user to the index page.

 __NOTE__: You may have noticed that it sets a session to `true` for `user_is_author` this will make sense when we reach the part that discusses and implements event listeners (next).